0xzahra/Usmanzahra/README.md

-- 👋 Hi, I’m @Usmanzahra
+- 👋 Hi, I’m @zahra usman
-- 👀 I’m interested in ..
-Hacking, Coding,IT.
+- 👀 I’m interested in ..blockchain,nfts,Hacking,Coding,IT.
-- 🌱 I’m currently learning .
-Hacking..
+- 🌱 I’m currently learning nfts..
 - 💞️ I’m looking to collaborate on ...
 Coding
 - 📫 How to reach me ...just dm